-Thursday 3:00pm-4:00pm.
-Office hours will be held every week except the first week.
+Thursday 4:00pm-5:00pm.
+The first two weeks will be over zoom.
+Depending on campus re-opening, I will begin holding office hours in person.
 I would be happy to talk with you about the class, virology in general, science and your studies.